cnsuhao/engine1/ReadMe.md

 ## Building BioGears

-The BioGears build is directed by CMake to ensure it can be build on various platforms.
+The BioGears build is directed by CMake to ensure it can be built on various platforms.
 The code is build by a CMake 'superbuild', meaning as part of the build, CMake will download any dependent libraries and compile those before it builds BioGears.
 The build is also out of source, meaning the code base is seperated from the build files.